 Open Call for Training Submissions

 Submissions.
-Your submission should be sent to info@womenfundersinAR.org.
+Your submission should be submitted through our contact form here.
 Your submission can be as informal or formal as you would like, as we wish to make this process as easy as possible, in consideration of your time.
 Please include, in your submission: